Last-modified: 01 Sept 2000 |

 various parts of compound variables.

-Always make your variable names useful and meaningful.
+Always make your variable names useful and

 Some programmers use a form of Hungarian Notation to show when a variable is boolean, a loop index, numeric, etc. This may make your variable names not so easy to read, and has other dissadvantages.